Ancillary Revenue

 Ancillary Revenue in the Airline Industry

-Perhaps the best and most widely-known example of ancillary revenue comes from the airline industry.
+Perhaps the best-known example of ancillary revenue comes from the airline industry.
 Ticket sales remain the leading source of revenue for airlines.
-However, ancillary revenue in the industry comes from the sale of things like in-flight pay-per-view movies, the headphones used to listen to these movies, and special meal packages.
+However, ancillary revenue in the industry comes from the sale of in-flight pay-per-view movies, headphones for listening to them, and special meal packages.

-In more recent years, airlines have seen declines in sales from ticket purchases.
-To compensate for the lower ticket revenues, additional ancillary revenue is earned from added charges for checked bags and luggage in general.
+In recent years, airlines have seen declines in ticket sales.
+To compensate for lower ticket revenue, additional ancillary revenue is generated through added charges for checked bags and luggage.
 To the consternation of many flyers, competing airlines that had previously avoided such charges have also adopted the practice.
 For airlines that already had luggage charges in place, higher prices and additional fees have also been instituted.

 Regardless of what industry or space a company operates in, it most likely generates some form of ancillary revenue.
-In the event that the additional revenue surpasses the company’s former primary means of earnings, the company’s business model may be changed to help the company thrive.
+If the additional revenue surpasses the company’s former primary source of income, the company’s business model may be changed to help it thrive.

-We hope you enjoyed reading this CFI guide to revenue.
+We hope you enjoyed reading CFI’s guide to ancillary revenue.
 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)® certification program, designed to help anyone become a world-class financial analyst.
 The following CFI resources will be helpful in furthering your financial education:

 0 search results for ‘